lakshmankumar12/nixPowerToolNotes/docker.md

 ## nodes

-* Can be a physical machien or a VM
+* Can be a physical machine or a VM
 * should have a container tooling like docker
 * kubelet
     * agent that runs on each node communicating with api-server